adh30/Stata_Tweedie/readme.md

 - Heteroskedasticity (variance increasing with the mean)
 - A non-negligible probability mass at zero

-Generalized linear models (GLMs) using the **gamma distribution** are often applied to such data because the gamma family accommodates continuous, positive, right-skewed outcomes.
-However, a fundamental limitation is that the gamma distribution is defined only on the strictly positive real line, precluding zero observations.
+GLMs using the **gamma distribution** are often used with WMH data because the gamma family accommodates continuous, positive, right-skewed outcomes.
+However, a fundamental limitation is that the gamma distribution is defined  on the strictly positive real line, precluding zero observations.
 [1](https://arxiv.org/pdf/1804.07780)

 In practice, this leads to undesirable workarounds such as: